 Step 5: Harvest.

 Where we live in South Carolina, we often don’t get our first frost until late October or November, so we can get a lot more tomatoes before fall sets in.
-Select a smaller-fruited tomato variety if you’re worried about not having enough time to get a good harvest before first frost (larger-fruited tomatoes take longer to ripen).
+Select smaller-fruited tomato varieties with lower days to maturity if you’re worried about not having enough time to get a good harvest before first frost (larger-fruited tomatoes take longer to ripen).

 If you want to push the season even further, consider using frost blankets or old bed sheets on cool/cold nights to keep your tomatoes going beyond their normal growing season.